esunshin/CheckersGraphics/README.md

 "TREE_DEPTH" in mainGraphics.cpp changes the tree depth.
 Anything above 5 makes the game unreasonably slow.
 3-4 is a good balance

-*Base code (GameBoard and OpenGL in main) borrowed from Bowdoin Professors Toma and Majercik.
-Thank you!*
+**Base code (GameBoard and OpenGL in main) borrowed from Bowdoin Professors Toma and Majercik.
+Thank you!**

-Known Issues:
+**Known Issues:**

-Even TREE_DEPTH values may lead to computer playing to human's advantage
+Even TREE_DEPTH values may lead to computer playing to human's advantage –More investigation needed
-    -> More investigation needed
 Nothing beyond double jumps are found
 Not too hard to beat computer.
 Possible causes:
-    Tree not deep enough
+–Tree not deep enough
-    'Scoring' (valuation) of boards could be improved
+–'Scoring' (valuation) of boards could be improved
-    No weight given to what the human is most likely to do
+–No weight given to what the human is most likely to do

-To do:
+**To do:**

 Recursive jumping function.
 (To solve first issue)
 Better/more complex board valuation function